codemojo-dr/startkit-php-sdk/README.md

 ### About

-Welcome to the CodeMojo SDK (Startup Development Toolkit)
+Welcome to the CodeMojo SDK (Startup Development Toolkit).
+CodeMojo helps you to rapidly deploy application components as pluggable services for your PHP application allowing you to cut development time ramp up productivity.

 Using the [SDK](https://github.com/codemojo-dr/php-sdk/archive/master.zip) is straight forward and simple.
 The SDK consist of four main services